CLICK HERE TO IMPROVE YOUR ENGLISH TODAY!

 Happiness and Hieroglyphics

 3. There were specific timings fixed for different subjects, but the students could refuse to be taught anything that they didn’t like.
 The school had a well laid-out policy – no student must feel bored, and intimidated.
 Competition among class mates was also not allowed lest a pupil might think the other is forging ahead at his cost.
 When the author lost patience with Mathematics, she could escape to the library to write short stories.
 History was taught not by narrating incidents and their dates, but by recreating in the class room the scenarios of those bygone era.
-Education consisted of real life tasks like growing corns, eating buffalo meat, making tapees, learning Indian words etc. Such tasks gave the students some glimpses of America’s history.
+Education consisted of real life tasks like growing corns, eating buffalo meat, making tapes, learning Indian words etc. Such tasks gave the students some glimpses of America’s history.
 Another year, the students made costumes, clay pots, papier-machine gods.
 Through these, they got some ideas about Greek culture.
 In another year, to acquaint the students about the Middle Ages, the students robed themselves as kings and nights.
 The student used to drink orange juice from tin foil goblets, but had not got to know how the Middle Ages were alike.

 4. The school taught the bizarre system among the Huns to drink raw blood straight from a horse’s body before embarking upon a military conquest.
 It was quite fascinating to learn this.
 The school didn’t deliberately teach other cumbersome facts about the Huns, that obviously wouldn’t interest the youngsters.
 On another instance, the author (then a child) did a project on ancient Egypt by drawing a thirty-feet-long mural.